 The investors who are looking to invest or considering a move to Dubai for work or business may also be thinking about buying a property in the emirate.

 For foreigners there is a freehold law, thanks to this law the foreigners retain the right to buy, sell, and rent a property in Dubai without following any special rules and regulations or permissions.
 More than 70% of the emirate’s population is made up of ex-pats; it’s not at all uncommon for foreigners to purchase land and homes.

 The property market of Dubai suffered a lot of rises and fell in recent years.
 But now the market as a whole is considered to be generally steady.
 It is expected that the property prices will increase after the expo exhibition which is going to be held in 2020.

 Most of the experts are considering that now it is an excellent time to invest in Dubai, as property prices are quite low in some areas and they will eventually rise.
 The UAE Dirham is currently active than the U.S. dollar, that is why people coming around the globe are investing in Dubai.

 Can foreigners buy property in Dubai?

-Yes, the foreigners can buy property in Dubai without paying any tax or extra charges.
-The legal changes that have happened in 2002, according to that law the foreigners can sell, rent out or buy a property in Dubai without any special regulations or permissions.
+Yes, foreigners can buy property in Dubai without paying any tax or extra charges.
+The legal changes that have happened in 2002, according to that law the foreigners can sell, rent out, or buy a property in Dubai without any special regulations or permissions.